-Irregular menstrual cycles are a common complaint I see in clinic especially when a woman has decided it’s time to try for a baby.
+Irregular menstrual cycles are a common problem I see in my clinic especially when a woman is trying to conceive.
 Prior to this, it is not unusual for women to ‘manage’ their irregular cycles with some form of contraception such as the oral contraceptive pill.
-Unfortunately using artificial hormones to “regulate” your cycle does nothing to resolve the underlying causes and is really only masking the issue.
-(The same thing could be said for using hormonal contraception to address acne or period pain but they are topics for another blog).

 So, what does a normal menstrual cycle look like?

 A normal menstrual cycle is, on average, 28 days (but anything from 21-35 days is normal).
 It should be largely pain-free and uneventful.
 It should not disrupt your enjoyment of life or ability to function at the top of your game.

-The length of your cycle is measured from the first day of your menstrual bleed (day one) and you count until the day prior to your next menstrual bleed.
+The length of your cycle is measured from the first day of your menstrual bleed (day one) and you count until the day before your next menstrual bleed.
 Your period can be 2-7 days (most women bleed for 3-5 days) and again should be fairly similar from month to month.
 Most women will have a couple of “heavier” days and the rest are lighter (typical total blood loss is around 50ml).

 Ovulation is the key to a normal menstrual cycle.
 In a healthy woman with a 28-day cycle, ovulation usually takes place around day 14.
 This can vary from woman to woman and so it is vital to understand if and when you ovulate to either assist with conception or avoid unwanted pregnancy.